andreasmuelder/statecharts.online/index.md

 ## Example: A Simple Switch Counter

-Let’s say we have a light that toggles between `On` and `Off`, and we want to count how many times the light was turned on.
+Let's say we have a light that toggles between `On` and `Off`, and we want to count how many times the light was turned on.

 ```text
 // Variable declaration